wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - **Variant Provider**: A provider of supported and valid variant properties for a specific namespace, usually in the form of a Python package that implements system detection.

-- **Install-time Provider (Plugin)**: A provider in the form of a plugin that is queried while installing the wheel.
+- **Install-time Provider (Plugin)**: A provider implemented as a plugin that can be queried during wheel installation.

 - **Ahead-of-Time Provider**: A provider that features a static list of supported properties which is then embedded in the wheel metadata.

-- **Ahead-of-Time Provider Plugin**: A plugin that can be queried while building a wheel to provide the metadata for an AoT provider.
+- **Ahead-of-Time Provider (Plugin)**: A provider implemented as a plugin that can be queried while building a wheel to provide the metadata for an AoT provider.

 - **Non-Plugin Provider**: A variant provider in the form of fixed list of supported properties encoded in the package